-Digital transformation is a fact!
+Digital transformation using low-code development platforms is a fact!
 Not just a quick trend; not a useless way of applying technology; not just a “nice thing” to do in an organization!
 It is a fact and so, that is why time has come for CEO, CIO, CTO (and some other c-levels) really think about it and, above all, act.

 The market is surrounded by the so-called “born digital” companies, the ones that have grown up with the current state of ubiquitous computing and communications, characterized by technology like smartphones, social media and near-continuous wi-fi networks.
 They are prepared and able to take the most out of technological competitive advantages.